RickDW/bikey/README.md

 for installation instructions.

 ## Usage
-The two main components of this package are the SpacarEnv and BicycleEnv classes.
-SpacarEnv is not a full gym environment, therefore only BicycleEnv is registered as an environment.
+The two main components of this package are the SimulinkEnv and BicycleEnv classes.
+SimulinkEnv is not a full gym environment, therefore only BicycleEnv is registered as an environment.

 To create an environment instance, import the module that defines the bicycle